Arkanit7/js_homework_2025/README.md

 ### SCSS

-Insert SCSS right in your PUG file:
+Insert SCSS right in to your PUG file:

 ```jade
 style